 Can You Interchange 225/245/265 Tires?

-The most popular tires are 225, 245, and 265 inches.
-They share many common aspects, so drivers face difficulty choosing the right size.
-As a rule, these sizes are specific to passenger vehicles and SUVs.
+The most popular tires are 225, 245, and 265 mm in tread width.
+Generally, these sizes are designed for passenger vehicles and SUVs.

 225/ 245/ 265 Tires: Any Difference?

-Yes, there are several differences between these tire sizes, which include: sidewall height, tire width, resistance to additional load, rolling resistance, grip, traction, and comfort.
-Drivers should pay attention not only to tire size but also to all these additional aspects when it comes to a set of new tires.
+Yes, there are several differences between these tire sizes, which include sidewall height, tire width, resistance to additional load, rolling resistance, grip, traction, and comfort.

 what makes 225/245/265 tires different